 - Which servers collect, transfer, and store data?

 Some types of information are more critical than others.
 Not all vendors are equally secure.
-So once you’ve identified your information assets, it’s time to assess their risks and your enterprise.
+So once you’ve identified the information assets, it’s time to assess their risks and the enterprise.

 - Which systems, networks, and software are critical to business operations?